isomerpages/govtech-stp/_reciprocal-green-lane/rgl-travellers-visiting-singapore/RGL Inbound Traveller Checklist.md

 ☐ <i><b>H) Registration and Pre-payment for On-Arrival COVID-19 PCR Test</b></i>

-All travellers should register and pre-pay for their on-arrival COVID-19 PCR test <a href="https://safetravel.changiairport.com/#/" target="_blank">here</a>.
+All travellers should <a href="https://safetravel.changiairport.com/#/" target="_blank">register and pre-pay for their on-arrival COVID-19 PCR test here</a>.
 Failing which, the traveller will pay for the test on the spot during arrival and also expect additional delays in the administration of the test and departure from the checkpoint.

 ☐ <i><b>I) Contact Tracing</b></i>